-On October 2, 2020, NECEC and CMP filed concurrently notices addressing the transfer of the 7 transmission service agreements ("TSAs") with the participants that will fund the construction, operation and maintenance of the NECEC Transmission Line.
-Once the transfer of the TSAs from CMP to NECEC Transmission is consummated (see EC20-24 above), NECEC will succeed to CMP's position in the TSAs and CMP will no longer be a party to the TSAs.
-As a result, NECEC filed notices of succession to the TSAs106 and CMP filed a notice cancelling the TSAs as CMP Rate Schedules in the FERC's eTariff database.
-The notices are to be effective as of the date the transaction is consummated.
-Comments on the notices were due on or before October 23, 2020; none were filed.
-Like the notice that must be filed in EC20-24, NECEC and CMP committed to file notices of the effective date of the notices filed in these proceedings.
-These matters are pending before the FERC.
-If you have any questions concerning these matters, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).
+On November 30, 2020, the FERC accepted notices addressing the transfer of the 7 transmission service agreements ("TSAs") with the participants that will fund the construction, operation and maintenance of the NECEC Transmission Line.98 Once the transfer of the TSAs from CMP to NECEC Transmission is consummated (see EC20-24 above), NECEC will succeed to CMP's position in the TSAs and CMP will no longer be a party to the TSAs.
+As a result, NECEC filed notices of succession to the TSAs99 and CMP filed a notice cancelling the TSAs as CMP Rate Schedules in the FERC's eTariff database.
+The notices are to be effective as of